mwodring/artc.github.io/artcs.md

+---
+title: Novel Virus Findings in Niche Tuber Crops Sourced from eCommerce Websites
+---

 Hello!
 If you're here, you probably read my poster at the IPPC Conference at Lyon, 2023.
-If you'd like to speak with me (Morgan) further, go ahead and click the 'Contact' link below to find me.
+If you'd like to speak with me (Morgan) further, go ahead and click the 'Contact' link above to find me.

 This site covers further details about the work undertaken as part of the PhD under the title above.
 The aim is to aid in risk assessment and investigate the virome of some [niche crops](#artc) commonly available on e-commerce websites such as eBay within the EPPO region.